This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 This is a sophisticated and snippy source code text editor with tons of plugins available to speed up your work.
 I use it for every project for which I don’t explicitly need Visual Studio.

-I’ve been using Qt since 2010 and love that framework!
-Having written a couple of Android apps and a number of apps and tools at work (I worked on tools and managed several tools teams at NVIDIA), I feel really comfortable with the extensive cross-platform API that Qt provides.
-Qt comes with a nice IDE (QtCreator) although you will probably also want to install a Qt add-on to Visual Studio to get a better debugging capability.
+I’ve been using Qt since 2010 and love the framework!
+Having written a couple of Android apps and a number of apps and tools at work (I worked on tools and managed several tools teams at NVIDIA), I feel this is the way to write cross-platform software.
+The API that it provides is extensive, well documented, and robust.

 Although the official Android application development tool is Google’s Android Studio, I prefer using Qt mobile framework because it is cross-platform and I already know its framework quite well.